App-vNext/Polly/docs/strategies/rate-limiter.md

 | `RateLimiter`               | `null`                                               | **Dynamically** creates a `RateLimitLease` for executions.                                                  |
 | `DefaultRateLimiterOptions` | `PermitLimit` set to 1000 and `QueueLimit` set to 0. | If `RateLimiter` is not provided then this options object will be used for the default concurrency limiter. |
 | `OnRejected`                | `null`                                               | If provided then it will be invoked after the limiter rejected an execution.                                |

-### `OnRejected` versus catching `RateLimiterRejectedException`

-The `OnRejected` user-provided delegate is called just before the strategy throws the `RateLimiterRejectedException`.
-This delegate receives a parameter which allows you to access the `Context` object as well as the `Lease`:

-- Accessing the `Context` is also possible via a different `Execute{Async}` overload.
-- Accessing the rejected `Lease` can be useful in certain scenarios.

-So, what is the purpose of the `OnRejected`?

-The `OnRejected` delegate can be useful when you define a resilience pipeline which consists of multiple strategies.
-For example, you have a rate limiter as the inner strategy and a retry as the outer strategy.
-If the retry is defined to handle `RateLimiterRejectedException`, that means the `Execute{Async}` may or may not throw that exception depending on future attempts.
-So, if you want to get notification about the fact that the rate limit has been exceeded, you have to provide a delegate to the `OnRejected` property.

-> [!IMPORTANT]
-> The [`RateLimiterRejectedException`](xref:Polly.RateLimiting.RateLimiterRejectedException) has a `RetryAfter` property.
-If this optional `TimeSpan` is provided then this indicates that your requests are throttled and you should retry them no sooner than the value given.
-> Please note that this information is not available inside the `OnRejected` callback.

 ## Telemetry